Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 The study of groups with simple reduced $C^\ast$-algebras have begun with the Power's paper \cite{Pow}, where he proved that the reduced $C^\ast $-algebra of a non-abelian free group is simple.
-Since then many other examples have been found, including centerless mapping class groups, $Out(F_n)$ for $n\ge 2$, and many amalgamated products and HNN-extensions \cite{BrHa,HaPre}.
-For a comprehensive survey of groups with simple $C^\ast$-algebras we refer to \cite{Har07}.
+Since then many other examples of groups with simple reduced $C^\ast$-algebras have been found, including centerless mapping class groups, $Out(F_n)$ for $n\ge 2$, many amalgamated products and HNN-extensions \cite{BrHa,HaPre}, and free Burnside groups of sufficiently large odd exponent \cite{OO}.
+For a comprehensive survey we refer to \cite{Har07}.
 Recall also that a (normalized) \emph{trace} on a unitary C$^\ast $-algebra $A$ is a linear map $\tau\colon A\to \mathbb C$ such that for all $a, b \in A$.

-Equivalence of (a), (e), and (f) was known before for relatively hyperbolic groups \cite{AM}.
-Note however that in \cite{AM} properties (e) and (f) are derived from the fact that the corresponding group satisfies the property $P_{nai}$, which says that for every finite subset $\mathcal F\subseteq G$, there exists a nontrivial element $g\in G$ such that for every $f\in \mathcal F$ the subgroup of $G$ generated by $f$ and $g$ is isomorphic to the free product of the cyclic groups generated by $f$ and $g$.
-We do not know if this property holds in our case.
-Instead we use Theorems \ref{vf-intr} and \ref{CEP-simple} to show that if a group $G$ contains a non-degenerate hyperbolically embedded subgroup and satisfies (a), then it is a group of the so-called Akemann-Lee type, which means that $G$ contains a non-abelian normal free subgroups with trivial centralizer.
-This implies (e) and (f) according to \cite{AL}.
+Equivalence of (a), (d), and (e) was known before for relatively hyperbolic groups \cite{AM}.
+Note however that in \cite{AM} properties (d) and (e) are derived from the fact that the corresponding group satisfies the property $P_{nai}$, which says that for every finite subset $\mathcal F\subseteq G$, there exists a nontrivial element $g\in G$ such that for every $f\in \mathcal F$ the subgroup of $G$ generated by $f$ and $g$ is isomorphic to the free product of the cyclic groups generated by $f$ and $g$.
+In this paper we choose a different approach: Theorems \ref{vf-intr} and \ref{CEP-simple} are used to show that if a group $G$ contains a non-degenerate hyperbolically embedded subgroup and satisfies (a), then it is a group of the so-called Akemann-Lee type, which means that $G$ contains a non-abelian normal free subgroup with trivial centralizer.
+For countable groups, this implies (d) and (e) according to \cite{AL}.